Most Famous Logos With a Face

 Logo Olmeca

 One of the most famous tequila brands, Olmeca, chose a historical logo.
 It depicts an Aztec warrior.
-His face is drawn large: it seems to consist of geometric shapes of various shapes.
+His face is drawn large: it seems composed of geometric figures of different shapes.
 All lines are smooth, clear, and even.
-The head is in full face.
-The man has a broad nose, large lips, a massive chin, and a tight-fitting helmet.
-Below is a curly banner that presents the name of the alcohol brand.
-The inscription is in very bold sans-serif type.
-The side letters are high, and the central ones are low, so it seems that the warrior’s head is squeezing the “M” and “E.” At the very bottom is the word “Tequila.”
-It is painted in turquoise, like the rest of the elements.
+The head is depicted at full height.
+The man has a wide nose, large lips, a massive chin, and a tightly fitting helmet.
+Below is a shaped banner with the name of the alcohol brand.
+The lettering is in a very bold sans-serif font.
+The side letters are high, and the center letters are low, so the warrior’s head appears to be squeezing the letters “M” and “E.” At the very bottom is the word “Tequila.”
+It, like the rest of the elements, is colored turquoise.

 BUAP